Koenkk/zigbee2mqtt.io/docs/devices/MCCGQ01LM.md

             Type number   : battery     "battery"     [ stateTopic = "zigbee2mqtt/<FRIENDLY_NAME>/battery" ]
             Type number   : linkquality "linkquality" [ stateTopic = "zigbee2mqtt/<FRIENDLY_NAME>/linkquality" ]
             /****************************************************************************************************
-            If you want to know when the sensor has been last changed you cann add to your configuration.yaml:
+            If you want to know when the sensor has been last changed you can add to your configuration.yaml:
             advanced:
                 last_seen: ISO_8601_local